101 Cooking For Two

 clean and oil grill crates

-• While the grill is preheating, trim the thighs of any trimmable fat and extra skin.
-Allow them to rest at room temperature until the grill is ready.
+• While the grill is preheating, trim excess fat and loose skin.
+Let the thighs rest at room temperature for 20–30 minutes.

 trimming fat off the chicken thigh